miralao/miralao.github.io/History/Timeline.md

 Holy Roman Empire established by the Pope.
 #### 1222
 Holy Roman Empire splits to become the Great Western Empire and the Mongols.
+#### 1399
+The Industrial Revolution happens, spreading from the Joseon Dynasty to Japan and then through the Bering Commonwealths and the Pacific Union.
+#### 1492
+Christopher Colombus is crucified by the Maya Army and the knight Hiro Bluetooth, who anticipated and prophecized his arrival.

+The Spaniards are pursued back across the Atlantic by the Aztecá armada and some opportunistic Joseon and Brazilian pirates.
+#### 1542
+The Holy Romanorman Coalition finally forces Corea-Mongolia out of Europe with thermonuclear weapons.
 #### 1616
 Micronesian Empire seizes Japan, but is thwarted by the Joseon Dynasty.
 #### 1776